 The purpose of the Interventions Base is to plan and implement effective interventions which are targeted at learners' needs and abilities in order to help them to achieve their targets or to help them with emotional or social support to be more confident and happy at school.
-The Interventions base is organised by a middle leader with a TLR for the Interventions base and has a team of support staff in place to offer support sessions.
+The Interventions base is organized by A lead practitioner and members of support staff.